streetturtle/streetturtle.github.io/_posts/2014-10-23-alf-custom-doclibrary-site-page.markdown

 </bean>
 {% endhighlight xml %}

 Now you can test the webscript, just go to  http://localhost:8080/alfresco/s/api/mywebscript/getnoderef?param=admin and you should have a response with a nodeRef.
-Please don't forget to create the folders inside site's document library otherwise you'll have an exception.
+Don't forget to create the folders inside site's document library otherwise you'll have an exception.

 ## Link Page and webscript together